 Jeff Cioletti (Mango, $19.95)

 It has been a great year for pop-up bars that pay homage to science fiction with themed menus and crazy décor, and this book feels like a visit to one of those bars.
-It dives deep into “Star Wars” prequels, “Doctor Who” (the blue-hued Gin & Tardis) and superhero culture (a Midori-spiked Hulk Smash), so a very specific audience will love this book.
+It dives deep into “Star Wars” prequels, “Doctor Who” (the blue-hued Gin & Tardis) and superhero culture (a Midori-spiked Hulk Smash), so a specific audience will love this book.

 Aaron Goldfarb (Dovetail Press, $20)

-This irreverent book may start with crowd-pleaser punches, but it’s definitely different from the usual holiday cocktail guidebook.
+This irreverent book may start with crowd-pleaser punches, but it’s different from the usual holiday cocktail guidebook.
 Celebrate Mardi Gras with king-cake-flavored Old Fashioneds chilled with plastic babies frozen into ice cubes or a baby shower with color-changing “gender reveal” cocktails.
 There are also some of the most creative cocktail vessels seen in a book, including popcorn containers, flowerpots and hollowed-out chocolate Easter bunnies.